 - Even though it may appear long, this list totals fewer than 20 miles of the 500 miles of trails in the park!

 There are seven picnic areas.
 Tables, fireplaces, drinking fountains and restrooms are provided.

 Protect yourself against ticks.

 As you walk through foothill grasses, a tick may hitch a ride.
 Tick bites are painless, but a small percentage of ticks carry Lyme disease.
 If you have been hiking in brushy or grassy areas, check yourself thoroughly when you return from your hike.
-Use tick repellent to all clothing, including footwear, according to label instructions.
+Use tick repellent on all clothing, including footwear, according to label instructions.
+Be careful if you bring your pet dog along because they may easily latch onto them.
+You could carry a dog-friendly tick repellant so that you may be able to repel and prevent tick bites as much as possible.
+Bathe your dogs once back home so that all ticks and fleas may be washed off and prevented from entering your home.
 Tuck shirts into pants and pants into socks.
 If you find a tick, remove it with tweezers and seek a ranger’s or doctor’s advice.
 Wash the area thoroughly with soap and water.

 Dickey Ridge Visitor Center